SkymeFactor/wineup-segmentation-and-detection/README.md

 Tensorflow checkpoints are publicly available by link: https://drive.google.com/file/d/1Y2YSaUfsKISgbVzDlibVWYbj4bTfUN_1/view?usp=sharing

+Next big thing is changing the host file to contain the address you will need (e.g. http://localhost:5000)
 ### Run server locally:
 Let's execute the following command in order to install all necessarry python libraries: